fails-components/jupyterfails/packages/applet-view/README.md

 [![Github Actions Status](/workflows/Build/badge.svg)](/actions/workflows/build.yml)

+An extension, that let's you select cell for an applet.
+The applets are show in a splitted notebook window.
-An extension, that let's you select cell and switch to an applet mode, where only the selected cells are visible.
-This is used for fails-components to have jupyter applets in interactive teaching.
+The view can be switched programmatically to an applet mode, where only the selected cells are visible.
+This is used in fails-components to have jupyter applets in an interactive teaching environment.

 ## Requirements